jamesconfy/e-commerce-api/README.md

 - **service_test:** This test deals on everything about the service aspect (user, product, cart and cart_item).
 Run the command `make test_service` to run this test.
 - **handler_test:** This is an integration test that test the whole application as one.
 It first of all starts a local server that it uses to test the application. to run this test, do a `make test_handler`.

+### Speed Testing

+This can be ran using python locust package in [python](https://python.org).

+You start by first having python installed on your local machine.
+And creating a virtual environment to not conflict with your global packages.
+You can use the command `python3 -m venv .venv` to create a virtual environment and use `source .venv/bin/activate` to activate the environment.
+You then install [locust](https://locust.io) using pip as so `pip install locust`.
+You can dey use the provided [Makefile](Makefile) command `make locust` to start the test and access the test on your local machine on [locust_test](http://0.0.0.0:8089).

+**N.B:** Make sure the application is running on port 8080 on your local machine before attempting to do this test.

 ### Others

 You can read more about the [makefile](Makefile) on what other commands you can carryout.